-Amazon greeted writers with a big surprise this month.
-The method for determining Kindle Unlimited royalties is going to change on July 1, 2015.
+Amazon greeted writers with a big surprise this month – Kindle Unlimited revenue changes.
+The method Amazon will use for calculating royalties for the program is going to change on July 1, 2015.
 The current model pays out once a reader consumes the first 10 percent of a given book.
 The new revenue model will be based solely on the number of pages the reader views on the first pass through the book.

 Kindle Unlimited Revenue Changes

 Amazon provides the following explanation and examples for the new approach:

 Here are some examples of how it would work if the fund was $10M and 100,000,000 total pages were read in the month:

 - The author of a 100-page book that was borrowed and read completely 100 times would earn $1,000 ($10 million multiplied by 10,000 pages for this author divided by 100,000,000 total pages).